DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference: Methodology

+We consolidate nine benchmarks spanning four categories (Table~\ref{tab:unified_benchmark}): factual QA, social reasoning, specialized knowledge, and subjective advice.
 For each question, we extract one correct and one incorrect answer to construct the four experimental cases.
 In $C_1$, the answer is presented as a statement; in $C_2$, Speaker~1 asks the question, and Speaker~2 provides the answer (Figure~\ref{fig:pipeline}a).
 The propositional content is identical, so behavioral differences are attributable solely to framing.
 See Appendix~\ref{app:benchmark_data_info} for processing details.
-We evaluate on 2,864 test instances (full TruthfulQA plus stratified samples); 85,001 instances are reserved for mitigation experiments (\S\ref{sec:mitigation_results}).
+We evaluate on 2,964 test instances (full TruthfulQA plus stratified samples); 85,001 instances are reserved for mitigation experiments (\S\ref{sec:mitigation_results}).